python-pillow/Pillow/docs/handbook/writing-your-own-file-decoder.rst

              :file:`ImagePlugin.py`.
 You will need to import your image plugin manually.

-Pillow decodes files in 2 stages:
+Pillow decodes files in two stages:

 1. It loops over the available image plugins in the loaded order, and calls the plugin's ``_accept`` function with the first 16 bytes of